96mdjanealam/96mdjanealam/README.md

 <h2 align="center">🚀 Current Activities</h2>

 - 🔥 Exploring **Next.js** and other advanced tools.
-- 🏗️ Building an **E-commerce** website with interactive UI and dynamic content.
+- 🏗️ Building an **Tour Management** web app with interactive UI and dynamic content.
-- 📚 Learning advanced **TypeScript concepts** and best practices.
+- 📚 Learning advanced **backend concepts** and best practices in Node.js.
 - 🚶‍♂️ Fun fact: Walking helps me brainstorm new features for my projects… or just think about pizza.

 <br clear="both">